fmtoffolo/SeasonPremiere/README.md

 A TV show streamer using some APIs and peerflix.
 It is just a hobby and proof of concept.
 It still needs lots of work.

+It is my first project(medium size) using angular so I'm pretty sure the code is garbage.
+Quite a learning experience.

 ##The app uses
  - Peerflix
  - Opensubtitles-client to get subtitles from Open Subtitles